 - Expenditures not directly related to an individual’s university appointment or official WFAA business

 - Purchase of cultural or athletic tickets for personal or student use.
 Business-related athletic ticket purchases must be made through the UW’s official process.

 - Taxable items (including gift cards or gifts) for university personnel or students

-- Gifts of cash or cash equivalent (i.e. gift cards)
+- Gifts of cash or cash equivalent (e.g., gift cards)

-- Office parties and gifts for employees that were not approved under the UW’s Official Function policy.
+- Office parties and gifts for employees that were not approved under the UW’s Official Functions and Expenses Policy

 - First class/business class airfare

-- Parking expenses, fines, towing charges, traffic violations, or other payments due to illegal actions
+- Parking fees, fines, towing charges, traffic violations, or other payments due to illegal actions

 - Routine maintenance on cars